psanse/BitGraph/install/README.md

 # Linking to an existing CMake project

-The project includes an appropriate CMakeLists.txt and two target source code files in the [src](https://github.com/psanse/BitGraph/tree/master/install/src) folder.
+This folder is an independent CMake project that illustrates how to use the default installation of BitGraph.
+The installation of Bitgraph is configured by default in this [install](https://github.com/psanse/BitGraph/tree/master/install) folder.
+The project contains two target source code files in the [src](https://github.com/psanse/BitGraph/tree/master/install/src) folder.
 The CMake code uses `find_package(BitGraph CONFIG REQUIRED)` to look for the BitGraph root folder containing the installed libraries.

 ```plaintext
 find_package(BitGraph CONFIG REQUIRED)     #set the install path of BitGraph in the variable BitGraph_dir